Watson-Personal-Assistant/developer/_content/get-started/get-api-key.md

 `curl -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' -H 'authorization: Bearer paste-your-IAM-token-here' -d '{ "text": "Hello", "language": "en-US", "userID": "application-14c", "deviceType": "phone", "additionalInformation": { "context": {} } }' 'https://watson-personal-assistant-toolkit.mybluemix.net/v2/api/skillsets/industry/converse'`

 For IAM authentication, you must create an IAM API key (that is, a platform/cloud API key), and use it to create a temporary IAM access token.
+For instructions, see [Managing user API keys](https://console.bluemix.net/docs/iam/userid_keys.html#userapikey) in IBM Cloud Docs.

 When you have an IAM API key (also known as a Platform or Cloud API key), use the following command to convert it to an IAM token: